BLACKBURN, LANCASHIRE in the UNITED KINGDOM

 This conscientious, professional & caring group of people volunteer together helping to protect and improve the quality of the park and its environment for the benefit of the whole community.

-However, the Corporation Park Supporters Group (CPSG) is open to all and is free to join.
+The Corporation Park Supporters Group (CPSG) is open to all and is free to join.